Ryan Giggs denies ‘twisting police statement to seem like a victim’

 Ryan Giggs has denied he tried to twist his police statement to make it seem like he was the victim of assault.

-The former Manchester United player was being cross-examined in court about a row he had with his ex-girlfriend Kate Grenville, in which he allegedly head-butted her.
+The former Manchester United player was being cross-examined in court about a row he had with his ex-girlfriend Kate Greville, in which he allegedly head-butted her.

-Giggs, 48, is accused of controlling behaviour, as well as assaulting Ms Grenville, 38, and her sister Emma, 26, in November 2020.
+Giggs, 48, is accused of controlling behaviour, as well as assaulting Ms Greville, 38, and her sister Emma, 26, in November 2020.

 Speaking in court on Thursday, Giggs said he “didn’t know” why he had put in his police statement: “On both occasions I was attacked”.